 Every year we provide training for our parents on how to keep themselves and their children safe online.

-We held a successful E-Safety Parent Workshop at 2pm on Monday 5th February presented by Julie Merry.
+As part of our work for Safer Internet Day we held a successful E-Safety Parent Workshop on Friday 8th February presented by Julie Merry.

 A range of issues that parents had were discussed, good practice and online resources were shared, videos, safety tips and described the e-Safety tips we teach the children.